GVM OpenVAS Troubleshooting A Kali Linux Installation

 You can list all existing PostgreSQL clusters using the command

-command migrates databases from the old cluster to the new cluster.pg_upgradecluster [options] oldversion oldclustername [newversion]To upgrade your PostgreSQL cluster, you should use the following command:
+pg_upgradeclustercommand migrates databases from the old cluster to the new cluster.The basic syntax of the pg_upgradecluster command.pg_upgradecluster [options] oldversion oldclustername [newversion]To upgrade your PostgreSQL cluster, you should use the following command:

 sudo apt autoremoveNow only the new PostgreSQL cluster exists.